 The Impact of Democratic Deficits on Electronic Media in Rural Development, Robin Van Koert

 Abstract: In the second half of the 1990s the enthusiasm for the potential of ICTs, or electronic media, to facilitate, or even to create, economic development in developing countries was buoyant.
-In a sense, ICTs were expected to create information flows which would no longer be limited by geographical boundaries.
-The basic assumption of my research was that the value of the democratic deficit of a nation- state would be more decisive for the actual role of ICT in rural development than the intrinsic interactivity of ICTs.
+In a sense, Information and communication technologies were expected to create information flows which would no longer be limited by geographical boundaries.
+The basic assumption of my research was that the value of the democratic deficit of a nation- state would be more decisive for the actual role of Information and communication technology in rural development than the intrinsic interactivity of Information and communication technologies.
 The research data indicated that the value of the democratic deficit increased from Peru, through Indonesia, to Vietnam.
-At the same time, the level of interactivity of ICTs in rural development decreased in the opposite direction.
+At the same time, the level of interactivity of Information and communication technologies in rural development decreased in the opposite direction.

 Why there is a Democratic